kassonlab/gromacs-gmxapi/python_packaging/README.md

 ## Repository organization

-**TODO: sandbox branch for staging feature development**

-https://github.com/kassonlab/gromacs-gmxapi has a branch called `kassonLabFork` that is intended as a patch to the GROMACS master branch to allow separable, testable gmxapi feature development.
-The branch adds a `.travis.yml` and other differences supporting development and testing by the Kasson Lab.

-A squash of this branch could be used as the basis of a sandbox branch on Gerrit and the branch could be re-forked from there.

-GROMACS `master` can be merged into `kassonLabFork` as necessary or as feature requests are resolved.

-The `kassonlab` GitHub repository has feature-development branches from which Gerrit changes are intended to be extracted.
-Gerrit patch sets should be equivalent to the `diff` applied by the feature branch to the `kassonLabFork` branch.
-In other words, the Gerrit patch set for a proposed resolution to feature request `fr1` is derived from.

-    git rebase --onto gerrit_master kassonLabFork fr1

 **TODO: testing infrastructure and project management conventions to allow fully integrated development** **TODO: Consider long term homes of these directory contents.**